- 2 Bedrooms

 - Wheelchair Inaccessible

-About this PropertySoft tropical colors and a calming low country view make this 2nd floor, 2 bedroom, and 2-bath Colonnade Club villa a ideal home base for your Hilton Head Island holiday.
+About this PropertySoft tropical colors and a relaxing low country view make this 2nd floor, 2 bedroom, and 2-bath Colonnade Club villa a ideal home base for your Hilton Head Island holiday.

-The formal dining area has a table for 6 and adjoins the living room, which along with comfortable seating and an wall mounted TV/DVD, includes a enormous window view of the lagoon and a slider door to the outdoor outdoor space that overlooks the native landscape, the lagoon, and the golf course.
+The formal dining area has a table for 6 and adjoins the living room, which along with inviting seating and an wall mounted TV/DVD, includes a generous window view of the lagoon and a slider door to the outdoor outdoor space that overlooks the native landscape, the lagoon, and the golf course.